 Let’s just say the health of your hamstrings will determine how far you go on your hike.

 If we have you convinced now, prepare for a hamstring stretch.

-- Place your feet hip-width apart and your hands on your hips.
+- Place your feet shoulder-width apart and your hands on your hips.

 - Now, begin tipping forward by lifting your tailbone up.